shebekocom/codewars-katas/README.md

 - Square Every Digit (Array)
 - Easy mathematical callback (Array)
 - Regexp Basics - is it a letter?
 (Regex)
+- Regexp Basics - is it a vowel?
+(Regex)

 ## Complete Task 6-kyu